mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 { <field1>: <value>, <field2>: <value> ... }
 ```

-If a `projection` document is not provided of if it is empty, the entire document
+If a `projection` document is not provided or if it is empty, the entire document
 will be returned.

 Projection | Description